 After ASU, Kathleen got her first on-air job in Yuma, Arizona at KYMA, where she began as the evening weather caster and fill-in anchor.
 Always the science buff, Kathleen went on to earn her Broadcast Meteorology degree and certification from Mississippi State University.
 She returned to her hometown of Phoenix where she worked for the NBA’s Phoenix Suns in community relations.
 While there, she worked alongside such basketball greats as Hall of Famer Connie Hawkins and the incomparable Charles Barkley — the man her 130-pound Bernese mountain dog “Barkley” is honorably named after.

 It wasn’t long before CBS in Phoenix caught wind of Kathleen and she returned to the anchor desk as a morning weather anchor.
 She quickly climbed up the ladder and was the weekend anchor within two years.
 Soon after a market-wide station shuffle, Kathleen found herself working for FOX and launching a brand new morning newscast called “FOX 10 Arizona Morning” as co-host.
 Her impact was immediate, turning the show into a top contender in the market in just three years.

 Following the birth of her son, KFMB Channel 8 brought Kathleen to San Diego.
 She was thrilled to escape the heat and work for CBS for seven years.
 During that time, she helped place a record number of children into loving homes through her work with San Diego County Adoptions – an accomplishment that resulted in singling out Kathleen for special recognition.

-When not at work, you’ll find Kathleen on the sidelines of San Diego State Aztec football and basketball games, cheering rooting for her own kids in sports.
+When not at work, you’ll find Kathleen on the sidelines of San Diego State Aztec football and basketball games and cheering for her own kids in sports.
 An avid skier, Kathleen loves going to the mountains of Telluride, Colorado with her family, interior decorating and is addicted to HGTV home renovation shows.
 A former ballerina, Kathleen is also a passionate supporter of the fine arts.